If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 Bayreuth is situated at an altitude of 345 m on the river Roter Main.
 It was founded by the counts of Andechs after 1160 and was first mentioned as Baierrute in a document of 1194.
 In 1260 the counts of Andechs were succeeded by the burgraves of Nürnberg (later margraves of Brandenburg-Kulmbach).
 Upon his accession in 1603, Margrave Christian moved his residence from Kulmbach to Bayreuth.
 His son, Margrave Christian Ernst (ruled 16611712) took part in the relief of Vienna, which ended the second Turkish siege in 1683.
 In 1701 the town of Sankt Georgen (since 1811 part of Bayreuth) was founded by Prince (later Margrave) Georg Wilhelm.
 The most significant period for Bayreuth was the reign of Margrave Friedrich and his wife Wilhelmine, favourite sister of King Friedrich II (the Great) of Prussia.
 Friedrich founded the first university of Bayreuth (today the Friedrich-Alexander university Erlangen-Nürnberg) in 1742.
 The famous Margravial Opera House opened in 1748.
 Until 1871 it remained the largest stage in Germany and still is one of the most beautiful original Baroque theatres of Europe.
+In 2012 the theatre was insccribed in the UNESCO World Heritage list.
 The history of Bayreuth as a residence town ended in 1769 when the Margraves of Brandenburg-Ansbach succeeded the line Brandenburg-Bayreuth.
 In 1792 Bayreuth became part of Prussia and in 1810 became part of the Kingdom of Bavaria.

 The Protestant Town Church of the Holy Trinity [top picture: left] was founded in the 12th or 13th century.
 The present church was built in 14371495 in late Gothic style.
 When Margrave Christian moved his residence to Bayreuth in 1603, the church was adapted as a church for the margravial court.
 The crypt holds the tombs of 26 members of the princely family.
 In 1614 the church was dedicated to the Holy Trinity. [http://de.wikipedia.org/wiki/Stadtkirche_(Bayreuth)]